mokuda2/senioryearreflection/_posts/2024-03-03-A-Glance-at-the-Steppingstones.md

 "Ask them to give you a Switch," Jonah said.

 I laughed.
-"Actually, my sister and brother-in-law are going up to Rexburg, and they asked if I wanted my dad's Switch since I left it there."
+"Actually, my sister and brother-in-law are going up to Rexburg, and they're going to get my dad's Switch."

 "You need it.
 You definitely need it."

 "I guess it'll keep me occupied.
 I just feel like I'm in limbo though.
 I'm not sure what I'm going to do.
 You've got things to look forward to with going home and abroad."

 "You've got things to look forward to as well," he said.
-"Just a couple months before things happen."
+"Just a couple months before you're a working adult."

 "Yeah.
 Kinda just wanna move to Dallas right now and start my job.
 You said you're pretty open to move anywhere, right?"